TaiseiIto/HeliOS/README.md

 /somewhere/HeliOS $ make environment
 ~/HeliOS #
 ```
-Now you are in the development environment!
+Now you are in development environment!

 ## Get development permission (for only developers, not users)